 The number of financial technology (fintech) start up companies is growing rapidly and continues to rise.
 These non-traditional institutions offer consumers a broad range of ways to pay electronically.
 These include e-wallets, integrated POS systems and in-app payments.

-Customers expect instant and one-touch payment solution
+Customers expect instant and one-touch payment option

 Customers’ needs are rapidly evolving.
 People expect the best payment experience that companies can deliver.
 Thanks to technologies embedded in smartphones and tablets, people expect a glitch-free user interface that will deliver a smooth, efficient payment process.